-When a family on the waiting list breaks up into two otherwise eligible families, only one of the new families may retain the original application date.
+When a family on the waiting list breaks up into two otherwise eligible families, only the new family which retains 51% custody of the children (if there are no children the HOH on the application) may retain the original application date.
 Other former family members may make a new application with a new application date if the waiting list is open.